 |256GB - 512GB SSD||1TB SSD||1TB - 4TB SSD|

 |60-120Hz||144-240Hz||240Hz - 300Hz|

 |$600 - $1,000||$1,000 - $1,800||$1,800 - $3,000+|

-We're also rounding up all the best Razer laptops and cheap gaming laptop deals if you're looking for more savings.
-Or, check out all the cheap Alienware laptop deals currently on sale for some serious discounts.
+If you've managed to find the right rig for you, it's worth investing some thought into the best laptop backpacks to get you out and about.
+Or, check out our guide to the latest cheap gaming laptop deals if you're looking for more savings.
+Or, check out all the cheap Alienware laptop deals and Razer laptop deals currently on sale for some serious discounts.